CrisMcode111/AI_raw_French_Gourmet_Showcase/README.md

 ---

 ## Project Status

 - Core system: functional (private repository)
-- Public showcase: documentation & demo
+- Public showcase: documentation and demo
 - Ongoing research and refinement

+This repository is a **public technical showcase**.

+The core source code, datasets, and detailed implementation are maintained in a private repository, as the project is intended for further research and future productization.

 ---